Abeer-Haroon/AI-Treasure-Hunt-With-Watson/README.md

 # AI Treasure Hunt Game With Watson

 ## Learning Objectives
-Android Game using IBM Watson Visual Recognition service.
+Android Game using IBM Watson Visual Recognition service, Text-to-Speech Service and App ID Service.
 This is a Treasure Hunt Game, in which the player will be given the hints to find something and take a photo of it to pass a level.
+To give the hints, Text-to-Speech Service is used.
 To determine if the player passes the level, custom visual recognition models are built in Watson Studio with datasets of images.
 This is integrated within the application.
 The models are trained with Watson Studio.
 Furthermore, App ID service is used to add authentication to the game, to track players of the game.

 ## Demo